7sDream/tui-markup/README.md

 # tui markup

-This crate provided a markup language to quickly convert plain text into colorful terminal text of [tui] crate.
+This crate provides a markup language to quickly write colorful and styled terminal text(of [tui] crate) in plain text.

 [Document][doc]